 A sense of belonging comes from spending time with people who love, understand, and accept you.
 To find your place in the world, you should unplug from technology, and go out there to make deep, meaningful connections with people.

 Spending time with family, hanging out with friends, and forming new relationships might seem daunting for introverts and people who are shy, but being able to feel like you belong will make your life much better.

 - You are changing

 As you grow older or go through various circumstances, things about you change.
-Your priorities, interests, beliefs, values, and even your personality could be changing, which may be why you feel like you don’t belong anywhere anymore.
+Your priorities, interests, beliefs, values, and even your personality could be changing, which may be the reason why you feel like you don’t belong anywhere anymore.

 Adjusting to the changes in your life could alienate you from the people you used to surround yourself with.
 Furthermore, you may still feel like you don’t belong even if you choose not to adjust and keep things how they have always been.

 - You have mental health issues

 Many people struggling with their mental health often push their loved ones away.
 It could be that you don’t want to burden them with your issues or don’t feel like you deserve their love and attention.